 Although the two buildings were mirror images of one another, the Astor brothers would from now on maintain strictly separate offices and dealings.
-“On two burnished plates of brass modestly appear two names—‘J. J. Astor,’ ‘William Astor,’” said The Times.
+“On two burnished plates of brass modestly appear two names—‘J. J. Astor,’ ‘William Astor,’” said The New York Times.

 Stent had created charming Victorian Gothic structure of brick and granite with terra cotta ornamentation.
 John Jacob Astor III ensconced himself in No. 21, bringing his father’s old mahogany desk from Prince Street.
-“It is one of the most conspicuous pieces of furniture in the office in spite of the smartness of its modern associates,” said The Times.
+“It is one of the most conspicuous pieces of furniture in the office in spite of the smartness of its modern associates,” said The New York Times.

 |Decorative terra cotta plates contrast with the stone base -- photo by Alice Lum|

 John Jacob Astor III died in 1890, leaving an estate valued at approximately $200 million, to his 42-year old son William Waldorf Astor.
-For nearly two years the two Astor real estate concerns were somewhat confusingly run by William Astor and his nephew William Waldorf Astor.
+For nearly two years the two Astor real estate concerns were somewhat confusingly run by William B. Astor and his nephew William Waldorf Astor.

 |Intricate brickwork, carved details and terra cotta accents created a visual feast -- photo by Alice Lum|

-William W. Astor continued to run his real estate business long distance through local officers at No. 21 West 26th Street, while John Jacob operated from No. 23.
+William W. Astor continued to run his real estate business long distance through local officers at 21 West 26th Street, while John Jacob operated from No. 23.
 In 1905 The New York Times noted that John Jacob Astor could be found at the office “at least three days” at week.
 Here was located an immense cabinet holding a series of maps of the city.